Keyboard shortcuts

 • --compute-checksum: Compute and add file (current) SHA256 checksum

-• --no-index-symbol: Do not detect and add top level symbols to index
+• --no-index-symbols: Do not detect and add top level symbols to index

 Global options